Newborn Eye Discharge: What's Normal, Causes & Cleaning Guide

-Newborn eye discharge is usually noted due to conjunctivitis, although it may also occur with a flu, cold, or blocked tear duct.
-The discharge usually is yellow in color and can be liquid or crusted, usually accumulating on or within the bottom eyelid.
+Newborn eye discharge is commonly caused by conjunctivitis, but it may also occur with a cold, flu, or a blocked tear duct.
+This discharge is usually yellow and can appear liquid or crusted, often collecting along the lower eyelid.

 Main causes